2004 World Series of Poker

 The 2004 World Series of Poker (WSOP) was held at Binion's Horseshoe after Harrah's Entertainment purchased the casino and the rights to the tournament in January.
 Harrah's announced that future WSOP tournaments will be held in a moving circuit of member casinos.

-Preliminary events
+Events

+There were 32 preliminary bracelet events at the 2004 World Series of Poker.

 Main Event

-There were 2,576 entrants to the main event - more than three times the number of the previous year.
-Each entry paid $10,000 to enter what was the largest poker tournament ever played in a brick and mortar casino at the time.
+There were 2,576 entrants to the Main Event – more than three times the number of the previous year.
+The rise in popularity among the 2004 Main Event and some preliminary 2004 WSOP events could be attributed to the coverage of Chris Moneymaker's victory from the prior year.
+Each entry paid $10,000 to enter, with the top 225 players finishing in the money.
 Many entrants, including the overall winner, won their seat in online poker tournaments.
-1995 Main Event Champion Dan Harrington made the final table for the second consecutive year.
-His bid for a second Main Event title came up short once again as he finished in fourth place.
+1995 Main Event champion Dan Harrington made the final table for the second consecutive year.
+His bid for a second main-event title came up short once again as he finished in fourth place.